Skip to main content

 Gross Negligence

-The first is for “gross negligence."
+The first exception is for gross negligence.
 Imagine the degree of thought behind an action in terms of a sliding scale.
 On the far left of the scale is negligence, which is simple carelessness.
 On the far right is intent.
 That is, you meant to do the act.
 Gross negligence falls in between those two.

-To make out a claim of gross negligence, you have to show not that the dispatcher simply made a mistake, even if that mistake results in a tragedy.
-You have to show that the person made a really, really big mistake.
+To make out a claim of gross negligence, you must show not that the dispatcher simply made a mistake, even if that mistake results in a tragedy, but that the person made a really, really big mistake.
 A common example might be speeding through an area with a lot of pedestrian traffic.

 How big of a mistake is a “really, really big mistake"?
 That's determined by state law, and state laws vary dramatically.
 You could speak to a local personal injury attorney to better understand what your state's requirements are and whether you might have a claim of gross negligence.